TL;DR

 Who can sell on Facebook Marketplace?

-Facebook Marketplace is for everyone with things to sell, whether old or new.
-It’s also designed for different businesses: e-commerce companies, entrepreneurs, sellers, artisans, fashion firms, real estate agencies, etc.
+The platform is also designed for different businesses: e-commerce companies, entrepreneurs, sellers, artisans, fashion firms, real estate agencies, etc.

 Its features are similar to those of the Amazon and eBay marketplaces.
 But here, advertisers don’t pay to list their products or services on Facebook.
 There is no listing fee.

-Effective April 15, 2024, Facebook increased its selling fee on shipped orders from 5% (or $0.40 minimum) to 10% of the total sale (including shipping and taxes), with a minimum fee of $0.80 per shipment.
+Effective April 15, 2024, Facebook increased the selling fee on shipped Marketplace orders from 5% or $0.40 minimum to 10% or $0.80 minimum.

 Advantages of using Facebook Marketplace for businesses